 Chronic Fatigue – A primary care facility conducted a study on patients complaining of low energy levels which reduces their quality of life.
 Blood tests revealed a high number of these patients had low Vitamin D levels.
 After five weeks of Vitamin D supplementation, patients’ self-reported fatigue scores were greatly reduced while their Vitamin D levels were normalized.

-Bone and Low Back Pain – Low levels of Vitamin D were associated with severe back pain that limited daily activities in an observational study of thousands of women.
-Other studies show Vitamin D deficiency is related to bone pain in the joints, ribs, and legs.
+Bone and Low Back Pain – Low levels of Vitamin D may be associated with severe back pain that limited daily activities in an observational study of thousands of women.
+Other studies show Vitamin D deficiency may contribute to bone pain in the joints, ribs, and legs.

 Declined Cognitive Functioning – Studies indicate the valuable role Vitamin D plays in neurodevelopment, function, and protection.
-One analysis conducted in 2017 believes there is an increased risk of dementia in adults over age 65 when Vitamin D levels are below 10 ng/mL.
+One analysis conducted in 2017 believes there may be an increased risk of dementia in adults over age 65 when Vitamin D levels are below 10 ng/mL.